FirstoLiudi/personal-portfolio/README.md

 # My Personal Portfolio

 A website that tries to imitate Windows XP desktop

 ## Features
-- Windows XP features such as
+- Windows XP desktop features such as
 	- Open/Close/Fullscreen/Minimize/Resize windows
 	- Windows XP navigation (desktop icons, taskbar, menu)
 - Some imitations of Windows XP apps (not much currently, more coming soon)
 - A contact page (in the form of a window) to send a request to me

+## Technologies Used
+- React
+	- external libraries: emailjs and react-iframe
+- CSS

 ## Components
 ### App